-Hydraulic-powered equipment plays a major part in keeping our world up and running.
+Hydraulic-power units play a major part in keeping our world up and running.

 The power that's needed to power that heavy equipment has to come from somewhere.